Mega Millions ticket sold in San Jose hits jackpot - NewsBreak

 The winning numbers were: 41-22-26-9-44 and Mega number 19, according to the California Lottery.

 The two winning tickets will split the estimated $494 million jackpot.
-The store where the ticket was sold will also receive a $1 million bonus.Can you remain anonymous when claiming California lottery winnings?
+The store where the ticket was sold will also receive a $1 million bonus.If a lottery ticket isn’t claimed, what happens to the money?

 The winner will remain unknown to lottery officials until they come forward to claim their prize.
 They have one year to come forward, otherwise the prize will go to California public schools, lottery officials said.